Thomas Powell (writer): Early career

 By the age of 21, London-born Powell was contributing work to the literary Fraser’s Magazine, often using the pen name Pierce Pungent.
 He was a published poet, and his works included The Count de Foix, a Tale of the Olden Time, Poems, Dramatic Poems and Tales from Boccaccio.
-He also wrote plays including The Wife’s Revenge, The Blind Wife and The Shepherd’s Well.
+He also wrote plays including The Wife’s Revenge, The Blind Wife, Marguerite and The Shepherd’s Well.
 He entertained a literary circle at his home in Peckham, South London, that included writers such as Robert Browning, Leigh Hunt, and R.H.
 Horne.

 In 1841, he was one of the contributors to the writing of The Poems of Geoffrey Chaucer Modernized; others involved with the project included Richard Henry Horne (editor), Elizabeth Barrett Browning, William Wordsworth, Leigh Hunt, Robert Bell, and Leonhard Schmitz.
 However, Powell later fell out of favour with his fellow authors.
-Horne wrote of Powell that he was “a dog he repudiates forever” and Robert Browning, in a letter of the same year (1846), warned Elizabeth Barrett Browning not to trust Powell as "his impudence and brazen insensibility are dreadful to encounter beyond all belief”.
+Horne wrote that Powell was “a dog he repudiates forever” and Robert Browning, in a letter of the same year (1846), warned Elizabeth Barrett Browning not to trust Powell as "his impudence and brazen insensibility are dreadful to encounter beyond all belief”.